Research Using Synchrotron Light

 The production of synchrotron radiation makes use of the fact that electrically charged particles emit light as they move along a curved path.
 Bending magnets keep the electrons on their curved track, as a magnetic field deflects fast-moving electrically-charged particles.

-1. December 2009Matter and Material Research Using Synchrotron Light Research Using Neutrons Research Using Muons Large Scale Facilities Particle Physics
+1. December 2009Matter and Material Research Using Synchrotron Light Research Using Neutrons Research Using Muons Large Research Facilities Particle Physics

 The neutrons and muons used for experiments at PSI are all produced by a beam of fast protons colliding with a target – made of lead in the case of the SINQ neutron source and of carbon in the case of the SμS muon source.
 For that purpose, the protons are accelerated to 80% of the speed of light at PSI's accelerator facility.
 The facility has been in operation since 1974.
 After numerous improvements, it provides the most intense proton beam in the world.

-1. December 2009Matter and Material Research Using Synchrotron Light Research Using Muons Research Using Neutrons Large Scale Facilities Particle Physics
+1. December 2009Matter and Material Research Using Synchrotron Light Research Using Muons Research Using Neutrons Large Research Facilities Particle Physics

-12. November 2009Media Releases Research Using Synchrotron Light Large Scale Facilities Matter and Material Materials Research
+12. November 2009Media Releases Research Using Synchrotron Light Large Research Facilities Matter and Material Materials Research

 Ein neues Mikroskop an der Synchrotron Lichtquelle Schweiz SLS des Paul Scherrer Instituts wird es möglich machen, den Aufbau von Materialien mit bisher unerreichter Auflösung darzustellen.
 Dazu werden Forschende einzelne Bereiche in einem Material betrachten, die nur wenige Nanometer (millionstel Millimeter) gross sind, und für jeden dieser Bereiche bestimmen, welche chemischen Elemente darin enthalten sind.